 - When communication links have capacity to send data but not voice.

 - In very noisy situations where voice cannot be heard.

 - In situations where absolute silence must be maintained.

 - To provide information from a location where typing is easy (e.g., field HQ) to field locations in order to provide information that can complement voice.

-Information on online presence can be useful information in support of other communication.
+Information on online presence can be useful information in support of other communication and supplements both 1:1 and MUC.
 Extended presences (additional information associated with presence) can also enable useful sharing.
 In particular geo-location can be supported as extended presence, enabling presence as a means of location tracking.